 - If you want to lighten up the calorie load in this, you can substitute out the ground beef for ground turkey.
 You can also sub out the brown sugar for my favorite brown sugar alternative, Swerve.

-- This is a great dish if your people will be eating a different times as it stays really well on the warm setting of your slow cooker.
+- This is a great dish if your people will be eating at different times.
+It stays really well on the warm setting of your slow cooker.

-- I always recommend using a slow cooker liner for easy clean up.
+- I always recommend using a slow cooker liner for easy clean-up.
 This is a fully optional step.
 I usually buy liners in bulk for the best per-piece price.
-Click here to see what I buy.
-An additional perk of liners: built in storage!
-Just add a twist tie and pop the whole bag in the freezer or fridge

 Lazy Sweet and Sour Slow Cooker Meatballs Recipe